craftcms/docs/docs/nitro/2.x/containers.md

 Nitro will search the Docker Hub registry and find images that match the name you provided.
 After

 ::: tip
-Nitro will use the `portcheck` command to verify the port is available or find the next available
+Nitro will use the `portcheck` command to verify the port is available or find the next available.
 :::

 ## Customizing Environment Variables for the Container

-Most Docker Images ship with sane defaults.
-However, there are times where you need to provide additional environment variables to configure the container.
+Most Docker images ship with sane defaults, but you may still need to useenvironment variables to configure the container.
 If you entered yes to the `Create a file to store environment variables` prompt, you will have a file created at `~/.nitro/.<containername>`.
 To add an environment variable to your container, open the file and add a new line:

 ```env
 MY_CUSTOM_ENV=somevariable